captshawn/Snippets/cms-to-cos-form-selectors/Stand-Alone/readme.md

 Step 1
 ------------------------------------
-In CompanyStyle.css, scroll down to the "BUTTONS" section and find the "Google Search Form" sub section.
-Add the contents of Forms CSS AFTER that sub section.
+In CompanyStyle.css, scroll down to the "FORMS" section and find the "Google Search Form" sub section.
+Add the contents of "Forms CSS" AFTER that sub section.

+If you want the forms to have some basic default styles, then instead use the code from "Forms Syled CSS".

 Step 2
 -----------------------------
 In CompanyStyle.css, scroll down to the "BUTTONS" section and find the "CTA Buttons" sub section.
-Add the contents of Buttons CSS AFTER that sub section.
+Add the contents of "Buttons CSS" AFTER that sub section.